Concept by Preston Max Allen and Jessica Kahkoska

 When an unexpected blizzard forces Berkeley freshman Mia to wait out the storm at a rural highway gas station/ general store/ laundromat/ tow shop in Southern Colorado, she’s forced to confront a past that she is both fleeing and seeking out.
 As she shares family memories with store owner Moises to pass the time, another world creeps in-- one of shadows, forgotten prayers, and secrets hiding right in plain sight.

-In May 2019, the project was the subject of a talk and conversation with Dr. Seth Ward at the 2019 Western Jewish Studies Association Conference, titled “Constructing Hybrid Jewish and Non-Jewish Identities.”
+In May 2019, the project was the subject of an academic talk and conversation with Dr. Seth Ward at the 2019 Western Jewish Studies Association Conference, titled “Constructing Hybrid Jewish and Non-Jewish Identities.”

-In Summer 2019, Jessica was selected as Writer-in-Residence at Southern Colorado Repertory Theatre for the continued development of the project.
+In July 2019, Jessica was selected as Writer-in-Residence at Southern Colorado Repertory Theatre for the continued development of the project.